EnMasseProject/enmasse/console/console-init/ui/mock-console-server/README.md

 ## Patch messagingproject

-To patch an address space, pass the input object corresponding to the address space's metadata and a JSON patch of the resource's spec describing the update to be made.
+To patch a messaging project, pass the input object corresponding to the messaging project's metadata and a JSON patch of the resource's spec describing the update to be made.